ArtemPt239/track-for-wear/README.md

 - Tile with the following functionality:

+    - Currently running timer

-    - Ability to see your resent timeline for a quick review of your day
+    - Resent timeline for a quick review of your day

 Planned features:

-- Ability to see current timer on the tile
+- Ability to see currently running timer from complications

 - Ability to start timers from the complications?